chrislovecnm/chrislovecnm.com/_posts/2017-11-10-choosing-a-cni-provider.md

 ---

-Container Network Interface(CNI), is a library, under the umbrella of the  Cloud Native Computinmake -f NG.mk test version-distg Foundation project.
+Container Network Interface(CNI), is a library, under the umbrella of the  Cloud Native Computing Foundation project.
 Kubernetes uses CNI as an interface between network providers and Kubernetes networking.

 > Which CNI provider should I use?